 Our travel continues along what is known as the Road of One Thousand Kasbahs passing the Skoura oasis.
 Then we continue to visit the Valley of the Roses (Kelaa M’Gouna) the center of Moroccan roses and rose products.
 Acres of Persian roses are grown and harvested here to create rose water, creams, and soaps prized throughout Morocco and the world.

-We continue passing the strange rock creation of Tamnalt Hills and we arrive in Dades Gorge carved by centuries by the Dades River.
+We continue passing the strange rock creation of Tamnalt Hills and arrive in Boumalen Dades, carved by centuries by the Dades River.
 The natural scenery of red and mauve rocks tower above the road.
-Overnight in Dades Gorge, dinner & breakfast – You will have a private room, with a private bath, hot water, and most delicious food actualités.
+Overnight in Tinghir, dinner & breakfast – You will have a private room with a private bath, hot water, and the most delicious food,.

-We depart Dades Gorge after a leisurely breakfast and travel to another spectacular gorge Todra (the highest oasis in Morocco).
+We depart Tinghir after a leisurely breakfast and travel to another spectacular Gorge Todra (the highest oasis in Morocco).
 The gorge is cut into the ochre-colored cliffs of the High Atlas.
 Its walls are 300 meters high and at their most narrow part are 20 meters apart.

 You will wake up to enjoy the sunrise over the dunes of Erg Chebbi, possibly the best moment of the Merzouga desert.